 - Professionally involved in pediatric neurosurgery

-- You are an active member of ISPN
+- You are a member of ISPN

 - The head of the center you are visiting is a member of ISPN